awesomeahi95/Hotel_Review_NLP/README.md

 2. Good Training Accuracy
 3. Small Difference between Training and Validation Accuracy

-I chose the logistic regression model as my best model, because it has the second highest validation accuracy with only around 7% drop from train to validation in accuracy.
+I chose the Stacking ensemble model ( (Adaboost with log_reg_2) stacked with log_reg_2 ) as my best model, because it has the highest validation accuracy with only around 3.5% drop from train to validation in accuracy.
 I wanted to minimise overfitting and make the model as reusable as possible.
-Logistic regression achieved a reasonable training accuracy as well, although it did not reach the level of some of the ensemble techniques.
+Stacking achieved a reasonable training accuracy as well, although it did not reach the level of some of the other ensemble techniques.

 I next tested the best model with the earlier saved test data.
-The model managed to get a higher test accuracy, than it did with validation data from the model training stage.
+The model managed to get a high test accuracy, similar to the validation data from the model training stage.
 This is very good, proving that prioritising a high validation score, and minimising the difference between train and validation accuracy, has helped it classify new review texts very well.

 <h5 align="center">Test Results</h5>
 <p align="center">